dy/piezo/docs/r&d.md

     + no need to displace heap all the time: it seems if we create dynamic array we'd copy heap O(n) times - crazy
     + gives better values for array refs - we can just ignore values `< HEAP_SIZE` in iterators, so that userland floats like 10.000012 don't make any point
     + gives nicer calc for mem.alloc - no need to discount heap - mem pointer can reserve heap as "first static array" lol
+    - low locality: once heap increases all array refs are lost ~ not sure if that's dangerous
+      ~- programs with same memory but different heap don't share array references
+    + gets easily fixed once multiple memories hit in

   * Tail: `[ Static... | Heap... ]`
     + heap overflow throws error automatically